Aspects of a Generalized Theory of Sparsity based Inference in Linear Inverse Problems: Discussion

 \section{Discussion}

-In this paper, we have defined a new generalization for the notion of sparsity and a new weak null space property, which accommodates a wide range of regularizers, rather than just $\ell_1$, for (linear) inverse problems.
+In this paper, we have defined a new generalization for the notion of sparsity and a new weak null space property, which accommodates a wide range of regularizers, rather than just $\ell_1$, for the solution of linear inverse problems.
 In particular, we demonstrate that a subclass of CG distributions yield regularizers, through the maximum a posteriori estimate \eqref{eq:L}, that satisfy this theory.
 We have given novel theorems pertaining to generalizations of basis pursuit and the IRLS algorithm--both of which reduce to their original counterparts with the assumption that $R=\norm{\circ}_1$, among other simplifications.
+We offer numerical simulations demonstrate that regularizers beyond the $\ell_{\tau}$ norms can offer superior convergence rates in traditional sparsity problems and superior image reconstruction in tomographic imaging problems.

 This paper opens the door to a new framework to view linear inverse problems where a new generalized notion of sparsity is a fundamental component.
 Although we have established some key connections among the theory of compressive sensing and CG methods, we recognize that there are further open questions that remain.
-Some questions of interest are: \ben \item How can the theory in this paper be extended to consider CG distributions more generally?
+Some questions of interest are: \begin{enumerate} \item How can the theory in this paper be extended to consider CG distributions more generally?

 \item Need we restrict to the space of $G_\vec{y}$ in Theorem~\ref{thm:g-irls}?
 Our definition for the weak null space property may allow us to consider more broad sets of solutions.